hmrc/income-tax-mtd-changelog/README.md

 #### individuals-calculations-api

-* Version 2.0 is has been retired in production and the sandbox.
+* Version 2.0 is has been retired in Production and the sandbox.

 ### 26 July 2023